A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG Approaches: Literature Review

 Digital twins and virtual environments have also emerged as key platforms for integrating LLMs, RAG, and multimodal interfaces in realistic, safety-oriented settings.
 A digital twin is a dynamic virtual representation of a physical system that maintains continuous two-way communication with its real-world counterpart, enabling real-time monitoring, predictive simulation, control, and what-if analysis.
 In manufacturing, these technologies support proactive safety management and training without interrupting production.
 Gautam et al. \cite{gautam2025iiot} demonstrate this potential by linking an LLM-based agent system with a factory digital twin.
 Their system uses specialized LLM agents for machine expertise, data visualization, and fault diagnosis to process streaming IIoT data and reflect the factory state in a virtual model.
 The digital twin then offers an interactive 3D interface where operators can query an avatar about system status or troubleshooting steps, allowing them to gain insights without approaching hazardous equipment.

 Taken together, these developments show the main components of a modern manufacturing safety assistant.
 They demonstrate that LLMs support natural communication, that RAG provides timely and relevant domain knowledge, and that multimodal understanding is essential for interpreting factory conditions.
-Based on these insights, we created a retrieval-augmented multimodal chatbot for manufacturing safety training and hazard prevention.
+Despite this progress, the literature still lacks (1) domain-grounded, safety-focused benchmarks with expert-validated gold answers, (2) systematic, controlled comparisons of multiple retrieval strategies and model configurations using accuracy--latency--cost criteria, and (3) a reproducible methodology linking knowledge-base design choices to end-to-end RAG performance for manufacturing safety guidance.
+Our work addresses these gaps by proposing a RAG-based chatbot for manufacturing safety training and hazard prevention.
 Our system uses an extensive safety knowledge base, perceives the manufacturing environment, and engages in dialog to deliver practical safety guidance and real-time risk analysis.
+Moreover, we contribute an expert-validated benchmark spanning representative manufacturing equipment and describe a systematic methodology for selecting RAG configurations.